 - You need the appropriate data communications software on your computer. - You must subscribe to the appropriate network services from your service provider or Internet service provider. - You must have the appropriate drivers installed on your computer.
-You need to install DKU-2 (USB) drivers for cable connection, and you may need to install or update Bluetooth or infrared drivers. - · It is recommended that you have Nokia Modem Options installed on your computer.
+CA-53 (USB) cable drivers are automatically installed when you install Nokia PC Suite on your computer.
+You may need to install or update Bluetooth or infrared drivers. - It is recommended that you have Nokia Modem Options installed on your computer.